-Here are three top Plano data center facilities and some of their strengths which have made them successful.
+Here are three top Plano data center facilities and some of the strengths that have made them successful.

 T5 Data Center

 Data center clients can set up shop in a T5 facility quickly and even set up their own data center services to provide to their own clients.
-There are technical staff on site in the T5@Dallas Network Operating Center twenty-four hours per day, seven days per week to ensure availability, security and scalability of services to meet demand.
+Technical staff are on site in the T5@Dallas Network Operating Center twenty-four hours per day, seven days per week to ensure service availability, security, and scalability to meet demand.

-InterNap’s Dallas data center in Plano provides a full complement of colocation, dedicated, and fully managed hosting services.
-It was part of a high profile acquisition by data center and real estate acquisition giant Carter Validus in 2012.
+InterNap’s Dallas data center in Plano fully complements colocation, dedicated, and fully managed hosting services.
+It was part of a high-profile data center and real estate acquisition giant, Carter Validus acquisition in 2012.

-The InterNap facility was built in 1986 and transformed into a state of the art data center in 2011.
-InterNap also offers Public and Bare Metal Cloud services, which are a unique combination of colocation and cloud services.
+The InterNap facility was built in 1986 and transformed into a state-of-the-art data center in 2011.
+InterNap also offers Public and Bare Metal Cloud services, a unique combination of colocation and cloud services.

-In September, they expanded their Texas services offerings to include their “Cloud 2.0 Service” which is a hybrid cloud offering in collaboration with partners such as Cisco, VMWare, NetApp, and Fortinet.
-The Cloud v2.0 service helps colocation companies to either transition to cloud, or keep some colocation services running and have other IaaS cloud services as well.
+In September, they expanded their Texas services offerings to include their “Cloud 2.0 Service, " a hybrid cloud offering in collaboration with partners such as Cisco, VMWare, NetApp, and Fortinet.
+The Cloud v2.0 service helps colocation companies either transition to the cloud or keep some colocation services running and have other IaaS cloud services.

-The “Silicon Prairie” area of Plano, Texas is home to a number of great colocation, managed hosting, and cloud service providers.
-These service providers have a number of successful clients in their backyard, however they are also contracted by companies worldwide to provide reliable, secure, and scalable technology services.
+The “Silicon Prairie” area of Plano, Texas, is home to several great colocation, managed hosting, and cloud service providers.
+These service providers have several successful clients in their backyard, however, they are also contracted by companies worldwide to provide reliable, secure, and scalable technology services.